-Cross-modal IR aims to search instances in a target mode that are closest to queries in a source mode.
-According to the representations used for retrieval, we can classify cross-modal retrieval into unimodal retrieval and multi-modal retrieval.
-The unimodal retrieval approach only needs to learn the representations of instances in the source mode.
-It first retrieves instances nearest to the search query in the same mode through similarity metrics~\cite{Yagcioglu2015ACaptioning, Ordonez2011Im2Text:Photographs} or k-nearest neighbor models~\cite{Devlin2015LanguageWorks, Kwon2022EnablingLearning}.
-Accordingly, the counterparts of the selected instances in the target mode are returned as the retrieved candidates.
-This approach is simple but only applies to parallel data.
-Moreover, high similarities in the source model do not always lead to good cross-modal retrieval results, which can be partly overcome by carefully designing suitable metrics to rank potential candidates~\cite{Yagcioglu2015ACaptioning, Ordonez2011Im2Text:Photographs}.
-Alternatively, the multi-modal retrieval approach projects different modalities to a common multi-modal space, within which the most relevant instances can be found based on similarities between search queries and candidates.
-Researchers have explored a variety of multi-modal representation spaces for this task, including manually defined intermediate space~\cite{Farhadi2010EveryImages}, coordinated semantic-visual spaces at the instance level~\cite{Socher2014GroundedSentences, Xu2015JointlyFramework, Hodosh2013FramingMetrics} or the element level~\cite{Karpathy2014DeepMapping}, or a joint multi-modal space through cross-modal hashing~\cite{Cao2016DeepRetrieval}.
-The multi-modal approach exhibits two strengths compared to the unimodal approach.
-First, it can learn more expressive representations that reflect both modalities, leading to better retrieval outcomes.
-Second, the presence of a common multi-modal representation space allows for bidirectional retrieval.
-In practice, more effective unimodal or multi-modal representations are required for high-quality cross-modal retrieval.
+Cross-modal IR involves finding instances in a target mode that closely align with source mode queries.
+Cross-modal IR can be conducted in either unimodal or multi-modal approaches, based on the representations used.
+Unimodal retrieval, focused on source mode instance representations, first retrieves instances nearest to the search query using similarity metrics~\cite{Yagcioglu2015ACaptioning, Ordonez2011Im2Text:Photographs} or k-nearest neighbor models~\cite{Devlin2015LanguageWorks, Kwon2022EnablingLearning}.
+The corresponding target mode instances are then returned as candidate retrievals.
+However, this approach applies only to parallel data, and high source mode similarities do not necessarily yield good cross-modal results, though careful metric design can mitigate this~\cite{Yagcioglu2015ACaptioning, Ordonez2011Im2Text:Photographs}.
+Conversely, multi-modal retrieval projects diverse modalities into a shared multi-modal space, where relevant instances are located based on query-candidate similarities.
+This approach, leveraging various multi-modal representation spaces, yields more expressive representations that reflect all modalities and leads to improved retrieval~\cite{Farhadi2010EveryImages, Socher2014GroundedSentences, Xu2015JointlyFramework, Hodosh2013FramingMetrics, Karpathy2014DeepMapping, Cao2016DeepRetrieval}.
+Moreover, a common multi-modal representation space enables bidirectional retrieval.
+Both unimodal and multi-modal methods strive for effective representations for high-quality cross-modal retrieval.